history

 In 1871, a 50 mile long fence was built to keep cattle out of town.

-The byproducts (left overs) from the sugarbeets were used to feed cattle.
+The by-products (left overs) from the sugar beets were used to feed cattle.
 Warren Monfort began to develop feedlots to control the feeding of cattle so that the market would be well stocked.
-The company that would later become Monfort then ConAgra and now Swift was started in 1960.
+Stores could now sell beef year-round.
+The company that would later become Monfort then ConAgra then Swift and now JBS was started in 1960.

 Even the social activities showed the importance of agriculture (farming)in the community.
 The first Spud Rodeo was held in 1922 in honor of the potato crop.
 Today it is the Greeley Independence Stampede which is the world's largest 4th of July rodeo.